Death Sentence (2007 film): Plot

-Nick Hume, a businessman living in Columbia, South Carolina, goes to watch his son Brendan's hockey game.
-As they are driving home, they stop at a gas station in a bad part of town.
+Nick Hume, a businessman living in Columbia, South Carolina, watches his son Brendan's hockey game.
+On the way home, they stop for gas in a bad part of town.
 During an apparent robbery of the gas station, Joe Darley, a new gang member, slices Brendan's throat with a machete.
 Nick ambushes the thugs, pulls off Joe's mask and sees his face.
 Joe escapes, only to get hit by a car.
-Nick rushes Brendan to the hospital, but the boy dies.
-Lucas, Nick's younger and less charismatic son suffers survivor guilt.
+Nick rushes Brendan to the hospital, where he dies.
+Lucas, Nick's younger and less charismatic son, suffers survivor guilt.